akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 ### Simple queue configuration

-For a simple configuration of a Pub/Sub Topic with only one Subscription:
+For a simple configuration of a Pub/Sub topic with only one subscription:

 ```yml
 framework: